U.S. military says no plans to suspend more major exercises on Korean peninsula

 Trump partly blamed China for the lack of progress with North Korea and suggested that talks with Pyongyang, led so far by Pompeo, could be on hold until after Washington resolved its bitter trade dispute with Beijing.

-On Sunday, North Korea’s state media accused the United States of “double-dealing” and “hatching a criminal plot,” but did not mention Pompeo’s canceled visit.
+North Korea’s state media accused the United States of “double-dealing” and “hatching a criminal plot” on Sunday but did not mention Pompeo’s canceled visit.

 U.S. intelligence and defense officials have repeatedly expressed doubts about North Korea’s willingness to give up its nuclear weapons and they had not expected Pompeo’s trip to yield positive results.